-We are joyous to announce that Biking Bob's final book, Pastors, Chiefs, and Warlords, launches in May!
+We are joyous to announce that Biking Bob's final book, Pastors, Chiefs, and Warlords, is now available for purchase in hardcover, paperback, eBook, and Kindle formats!
+Order today from your local bookseller or online.

 As many of you know, Bob was working on the manuscript of this book at the time of his unexpected death.
 Our dear friend Dr. Kate Koppy (lead editor on The Last Missionary) has used her storytelling expertise to further develop what he had written, filling in gaps with portions of Bob's handwritten journals as well as interviews with Rev. Joseph Mulongo, Rev. Jacky Mwayuma, and seminarian Shabana Banza.
 The final result is a powerfully-told story and a moving meditation.